Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Experimental setup

 Figure~\ref{fig:laser_system_simplified_K} shows a simplified layout of the laser system.
 We use two master oscillator tapered amplifiers (Toptica TA pro) stabilized to crossover transitions in $^{39}$K, one on the $D_1$ line and the other on the $D_2$ line.
 The beams from both master lasers are combined on a polarizing beam splitting cube (PBS1) and are coupled into the same single mode, polarization maintaining fiber with perpendicular polarizations.
 The PBS2 splits each of the $D_1$ and $D_2$ beams into two paths, called cooling and repumping paths, where two double pass acousto-optic modulators DPAOM$_{\textrm{cool}}$ and DPAOM$_{\textrm{rep}}$ provide frequency tuning around optimized values of $+350$~MHz and $-370$~MHz, respectively, before seeding dedicated tapered amplifiers TA$_{\textrm{cool}}$ and TA$_{\textrm{rep}}$ (both are Toptica TA pro models, but we only use tapered amplifiers from these systems).
-Mechanical shutters S$_1$ and S$_2$ are used to choose whether the $D_1$ or $D_2$ line light is amplified.
+Mechanical shutters S1 and S2 (Uniblitz LS6Z2) are used to choose whether the $D_1$ or $D_2$ line light is amplified.
 Single-pass acousto-optic modulators SPAOM$_{\textrm{cool}}$ and SPAOM$_{\textrm{rep}}$ provide final frequency shifts of $+80$~MHz and $-80$~MHz, respectively, and work as fast optical shutters.
-To eliminate light leakage caused by finite extinction of AOMs, mechanical shutters S$_3$-S$_5$ are used.
+To eliminate light leakage caused by the finite extinction of the AOMs, mechanical shutters S3-S5 (Uniblitz LS6Z2) are used.
 Our design allows us to reach all frequencies required for efficient cooling on both $^{40}$K lines.
-In fermionic potassium, the splitting of the P$_{3/2}$ state is sufficiently large to allow efficient (compared to bosonic potassium isotopes) cooling and compression using the $D_2$ line, therefore we do not need to implement a $D_1$\&$D_2$-line compressed magneto-optical trap as used in experiments with $^{39}$K and $^{41}$K~\cite{salomon2014gray, chen2016production}.
-The design of our laser system provides an additional feature, namely the phase coherence of the cooling and the repumping beams which might be useful for driving Raman transitions between hyperfine states.
-The phase coherence has been shown to increase the cooling efficiency on the $D_2$-line for some species~\cite{Rosi2018}, but it is not clear if it provides any benefit in our setting since the role of phase coherence for $D_1$-line gray molasses has not been studied.
+In fermionic potassium, the splitting of the P$_{3/2}$ state is sufficiently large to allow efficient (compared to bosonic potassium isotopes) cooling and compression using the $D_2$ line, therefore we do not need to implement a $D_1$\&$D_2$-line compressed MOT as used in experiments with $^{39}$K and $^{41}$K~\cite{15, 16}.
+The design of our laser system provides an additional feature, namely the phase coherence of the cooling and the repumping beams, which might be useful for driving Raman transitions between hyperfine states.
+Phase coherence has been shown to increase the cooling efficiency on the $D_2$ line for some species~\cite{17}, but it is not clear whether it provides any benefit in our setting since the role of phase coherence for gray molasses on the $D_1$ line has not been studied in the literature.